Natasa - Graduate profile

 The most challenging aspect was probably the duration of the recruitment/selection process.
 It took almost a year from the time I submitted my initial application until I moved to Canberra.
 It was difficult at times to stay focused on the next stage and not think too far ahead.

-Do you have any tips for applicants on how to approach the application process?
+Do you have any tips for applicants on how to approach the selection process?

-Read widely about current foreign policy and trade issues, particularly Australia’s priorities.
-DFAT’s website is a good starting point, including the department’s most recent Annual Report and the Ministers’ speeches.
+Read widely about current foreign policy and trade issues, particularly Australia's priorities.
+As AusAID was integrated with DFAT on 1 November 2013, it would also be useful to be familiar with Australia's development policy.
+DFAT's website is a good starting point, including the Department's most recent Annual Report and the Ministers' speeches.
 However, consider other sources such as The Economist and think tanks.
-It is important to remember that the department’s business is foreign affairs and trade.
+It is important to remember that the Department's business is foreign affairs, development and trade.

-The interviewers want to hear about your views so be prepared to express your opinion in relation to topical foreign affairs and trade issues.
+The interviewers want to hear about your views so be prepared to express your opinion in relation to topical foreign affairs, development and trade issues.

 For the stages of the recruitment process that require you to submit material online, have a backup plan in case you experience technology problems.

-Has the reality of working in DFAT differed from your perceptions of what it was going to be like?
+Has the reality of working in the department differed from your perceptions of what it was going to be like?

-Although I was aware that DFAT had a strong graduate training program, the reality has exceeded my expectations.
+Yes.
+Although I was aware that DFAT had a strong graduate training program, the reality exceeded my expectations.
 DFAT makes a significant investment in graduate training.
-I have been impressed by the range of training courses and the calibre of the presenters.
+I was impressed by the range of training courses and the calibre of the presenters.

-I have been pleasantly surprised by the variety of legal work on offer in the department.
-This means there are more opportunities for lawyers to use their legal skills and experience than I had expected.
+I have been pleasantly surprised by the variety of legal work on offer in the Department.
+There are more opportunities for lawyers to use their legal skills and experience than I had expected.

 I am learning that there is much more to DFAT than the obvious foreign policy and trade work.
-I have become aware of other aspects of the department’s work, including its corporate sections and the growing significance of DFAT’s consular function.
+Other aspects of the Department's work include its corporate and consular functions.

-What has been the highlight of your career with DFAT so far?
+What has been the highlight of your career with the department so far?

-As an economist/accountant/lawyer etc, why would you recommend DFAT over other career options?
+As an economist/accountant/lawyer etc, why would you recommend the department over other career options?

 How do you enjoy living in Canberra?

 I really enjoy living in Canberra.
 The graduate program has the benefit of providing you with a readymade social network.
-There is always something on – from dinners and drinks to sport, trivia and even a visit to a nearby rodeo!
+There is always something on – from dinners and drinks to sport and trivia.
 The majority of the 2012 graduates are not originally from Canberra which means there are a lot of graduates keen to explore Canberra and its surrounds.
+I've made great friendships and that is the best part of life here.

 Have you any other insights for potential applicants?